richchapler/AzureSolutionsDocumentation/docs/Data_Enrichment_StreamAnalytics_GeoFencing.md

-# Data Enrichment: Stream Analytics, Geo-Fencing
+# Data Enrichment: Stream Analytics, Geo-Fencing (new section, work-in-progress)

 <img src="https://github.com/richchapler/AzureSolutions/assets/44923999/92b29e97-31a6-4d39-b494-9d1d4dd5a6c7" width="1000" />

 ## Use Case
 * "Our devices stream billions of events daily"
-* "We need to compare GPS coordinates from the streaming data to known geofence locations in near real time"
+* "We need to compare  from the streaming data to known geofence locations in near real time"
 * "We need to characterize streaming coordinates as 'outside of', 'entering', 'inside of', or 'exiting' known geofence locations"
+* "Output should also include H3 encoding for the GPS coordinates, based on a set resolution"

 ## Proposed Solution
-* Add Inputs / Outputs
+* Add Inputs / Outputs: Add inputs and outputs in the Stream Analytics Job
-* Generate Sample Data
-* Prepare Function / Query
-* Confirm Success
+* Generate Sample Data: Fabricate stream data in the Event Hub and reference data in the Storage Account
+* Prepare Logic: Prepare functions and query logic in the Stream Analytics Job
+* Confirm Success: Test inputs and query logic in the Stream Analytics Job

 ## Solution Requirements
 * [**Event Hub**](https://learn.microsoft.com/en-us/azure/event-hubs/) >> Namespace :: Hub :: Consumer Group